runners4tme/hapibook/chapter-4.md

 **2.3 request.query**

 This is the object that contains the parsed query string 3that is passed through the url by the client.

-We are going to create objects that will handle the request when they hit our server.
-These objects will be used on our routes. let's recap on what we learnt earlier on, the objects have three properties.

-* **path** - this is where the resource will be accessed.

-* **method** - this is the method we want to perform on the resource.

-* **handler** - this is the function that will handle the request and response to the path.

 ## **3. The helper toolkit.**